Eigenvalues and dynamical degrees of self-maps on abelian varieties: Proof of Theorem

 so that the image $\alpha \otimes_\bQ 1_\bR$ of $\alpha$ in $\End(X)_\bR$ could be represented by the block diagonal matrix $\bA_\alpha = \bA_{\alpha, 1} \oplus \cdots \oplus \bA_{\alpha, e_0}$ with each $\bA_{\alpha, i} \in \Mat_{dn}(\bC)$.
 We now need to note that $\End(X)_\bR$ is a semisimple $\bR$-algebra, while the center of each component $\Mat_{dn}(\bC)$ is $\bC$.
 Then by \cref{def:red-char,rmk:red-char}, the reduced characteristic polynomial $\chi_{\alpha}^{\reduced}(t)$ of $\alpha$ is equal to

 By the equation \eqref{eq:char-poly} again, we now just take

 \end{case}

-We thus complete the proof of \cref{thmB}. \end{proof}
+We thus complete the proof of \cref{thm:B}. \end{proof}

-\begin{remark} It follows from the proof of \cref{thmB} that the Albert polynomial $P_\alpha^{\Albert}(t)$ of a genuine endomorphism $\alpha \in \End(X)$ actually has integer coefficients if all factors $X_j$ of $X$ are of Type~I$(e)$ or II$(e)$.
+\begin{remark} It follows from the proof of \cref{thm:B} that if all factors $X_j$ of $X$ are of Type~I$(e)$ or II$(e)$ then the Albert polynomial $P_\alpha^{\Albert}(t)$ of a genuine endomorphism $\alpha \in \End(X)$ has integer coefficients.
 In fact, to reduce potential inaccuracies, let us start with \cref{prop:MilneII} from the beginning.
 So for each factor $X_j$ of Type I$(e)$ or II$(e)$, we have shown that